simonesestito/shops-queue-php/README.md

 A Controller communicates with a Service, which is responsible for handling a more complex business logic.
 In case using a Service may be redundant, a controller directly interacts with a DAO.

-A DAO (Data Access Object), as the name implies, it's an object which allows to access data of a specific database table, joining other tables when required.
+A DAO (Data Access Object), as the name implies, it's an object which allows accessing data of a specific database table, joining other tables when required.

 DTOs (Data Transfer Object) represent the data structure of all inputs and outputs of the endpoints.

-The main entrypoint is the `index.php` file.
+The main entry point is the `index.php` file.
 It is responsible for doing all the wrap up logic.
 It finds the most appropriate Controller, invokes the specific method and sends the response out.

-A custom-made Dependecy Injection system is also included, which uses PHP reflection, to instantiate classes quickly and easily.
+A custom-made Dependency Injection system has also been included, which uses PHP reflection, to instantiate classes quickly and easily.

 ### Folder structure

-Some files or folders may be omitted
+Some files or folders may have been omitted

 - **db.sql** (MySQL DDL file)
 - **src** (PHP source files)